Dirtbike140/TestRepo/README.md

 # TestRepo
-“GitHub testing lab for CSC 305 by Logan Hansen.
+GitHub testing lab for CSC 305 by Logan Hansen.
+Some say yaks and gnus are more dangerous than emus.